International Health and Travel Insurance FAQs

 When traveling internationally your private health insurance coverage may not fully meet your health needs while you’re in another country.
 Some policies may restrict the coverage available to you outside of the U.S. and a Travel Medical policy helps supplement your current coverage while you are outside of your home country.

 Travel Health plans provide medical coverage for travelers for a short period of time.
-Most people purchase these plans when they leave the country for international trips during business, holiday or vacation.
+Most people purchase these plans when they leave the country for international trips during business, holiday, or vacation.
 Short-term travel health plans may not be renewable.

 For individuals, expatriates, families or groups who will be abroad for an extended period of time (typically 2 years or more), a Global Medical Plan may be the best option.
 Typically, these are annually renewable plans covering the insured individual for a period of 12 months (or one year).
 These plans are comparable to the standard medical plans you might receive from your employer.

 A pre-existing medical condition is generally an illness or pre-existing medical condition (i.e. pregnancy) that is present prior to the time of your application.
+Pre-existing conditions are not always covered, but some insurance companies do offer pre-existing conditions benefits.

 Maternity and pregnancy benefits are typically excluded from travel insurance plans as pre-existing conditions (see above).
 Global Medical Health Insurance plans will cover maternity benefits after a pre-determined waiting period.